cybertec-postgresql/ora_migrator/README.md

   The return value is the number of captured errors that have been turned into warnings.

+- Function `oracle_migrate_mkforeign`:

+  Performs the second step of `oracle_migrate`.

+  The parameters are the same as for `oracle_migrate`.

+  Steps performed:

+  - Create the destination schemas in the PostgreSQL database.

+  - Create sequences in the destination schemas.

+  - Create foreign tables in the destination schemas.

+  The return value is the number of captured errors that have been turned into warnings.

 - Function `oracle_materialize`:

   Replaces a foreign table with a real table and migrates the contents.